 Maggie, asked me to make her a 5 layer birthday cake for her 5th birthday: a layer for every year.
 I wanted it to be very special, so I said “OF COURSE!”
 We wanted every layer to be different, to make a pattern as she likes to say.
-Life should be a big bright pattern every day!
+Life should be a big bright pattern every day after all.
 We went with chocolate as well as yellow cake for the layers.
 Her favorite color is yellow, and she wanted a “dreamy” frosting with no sprinkles.
-I was able to talk her into a few sprinkles but just a few.
-Back to “dreamy”, that could only mean one thing to my fellow butter-ball side-kick ….. buttery, light, and slightly pretty (she is NOT into princesses or pink)>.
+I was able to talk her into a few sprinkles but only a few.
+Back to “dreamy”, that could only mean one thing to my fellow butter-ball side-kick, a buttery, light, and slightly pretty (she is NOT into princesses or pink) frosting.

 Homemade Buttercream Frosting

 *frosted a 5 layer cake with enough for a little piping